Warr Guitar

 The Warr Guitar is an American-made touch guitar, a type of instrument that combines both bass and melodic strings on a single fretboard.
 Invented by Mark Warr, a musician from Thousand Oaks, California, it is related to the Chapman Stick, another two-handed tapping instrument.
 The Warr guitar is designed for either two-handed tapping or strumming.
-Warr guitars have between seven and 14 strings.
+It has between seven and 14 strings.

-Perhaps the best known Warr guitar players are Trey Gunn, formerly of the progressive rock band King Crimson, and Colin Marston of Behold...
-The Arctopus.
+Well-known Warr guitar players include Trey Gunn and Colin Marston.